orionrobots/orionrobots.github.io/wiki/modular_robot_design.md

 </p>
 <p>A system or larger module will have some specific parts as well as modules, dont be afraid to do that, but when you start building 5 similar robots with minor variances, then perhaps you can take the similar sections and make this a module.
 </p>
 <p>Ensure that the electronic interfaces are kept as simple as possible, over-complicating modules will mean it becomes much harder to use them in future.
-It is often a good plan to use well known and standardised connection systems and protocols, for example <a class="wiki" href="/wiki/serial_data_stream.html" title="Serial Data Stream">RS232 Serial</a>, or <a class="wiki" href="/wiki/universal_serial_bus.html" title="Universal Serial Bus">Universal Serial Bus</a>.
+It is often a good plan to use well known and standardised connection systems and protocols, for example <a href="/wiki/serial_data_stream.html" title="Serial Data Stream">RS232 Serial</a>, or <a href="/wiki/universal_serial_bus.html" title="Universal Serial Bus">Universal Serial Bus</a>.
 This goes for mechanical connections too.
 </p>
 <p>If you are making a mechanical connection, for example a driving shaft, consider what forces it may undergo.
 Not just the rotation (in this example), but any shearing or bending stresses it may endure in normal use.
 This could be the difference between two sections holding well, or flying apart as the axle breaks.
 </p>
-<p><a class="wiki" href="/wiki/lego.html" title="The best known construction toy">Lego</a> and other Construction Toys are excellent modular building systems.
+<p><a href="/wiki/lego.html" title="The best known construction toy">Lego</a> and other Construction Toys are excellent modular building systems.
 You can use them to build larger modules and furthar embody this concept.
 </p>
 <h1 id="Disadvantages">Disadvantages</h1>
 <p>The big disadvantage of modules is that they require a great deal more forethought, research and design.
 But these are key qualities a good robot builder should be fostering anyway.